M-moore1/AI-Hallucination-Security/README.md

 Do not guess.
 Do not explain.
 Keep the answer short.
 After the answer, give a confidence score from 0 to 100.
 Question: [QUESTION HERE]
-Using the same prompt across models helps make the results easier to compare.
 ---
 ## Evaluation Conditions
 ### 1. Baseline